 - Other cases that are similar (called precedent); and

 Slip and fall settlements are usually reached by negotiation between the insurance company and the injured person seeking compensation.
 In deciding how much to offer for pain and suffering, the main consideration is usually the reports provided by medical professionals which set out the injuries sustained, and the effect on the injured person’s life.

 Do most slip and fall cases settle out of court?

 Most slip and fall cases do settle out of court for a confidential compensation payout.
 In our experience, the main thing that stops a slip trip or fall injury claim from reaching a settlement agreement is the evidence concerning negligence.
 If there is no evidence or poor evidence concerning negligence then the insurance company may not be prepared to make an offer of settlement.

 How do you negotiate a slip and fall settlement?

 Slip and fall injury claims can be difficult due to the injury claims process requiring that the person making the claim prove that the occupier of premises was negligent in causing their injury.

 In addition compensation claim cases often go on for several years.
 It is important to continue going to the doctor so that the injured person can obtain evidence to show the injury sustained as a result of the slip trip or fall.
 It is important to keep records to show the extent of any medical expenses regarding your medical treatment.

-Foyle Legal are compensation experts and have a large amount of experience as a law firm advising about personal injury law.
+Foyle Legal is one of the best-rated personal injury law firms specialising in compensation law.
+Our personal injury lawyers have a large amount of experience in helping injured people in Western Australia.
 Foyle Legal’s legal team can advise you about your legal rights and how to make a successful claim regarding an injury at someone else’s premises.